eses-wk/autogluon/docs/tutorials/tabular_prediction/tabular-interpretability.md

 ![](https://raw.githubusercontent.com/csinva/imodels/master/docs/img/model_table_rules.png)

-Specifically, the interpretable preset fits different hyperparameter configurations of 5 models types:
+Specifically, the interpretable preset fits different hyperparameter configurations of 2 models types:
-1. Greedy CART decision tree - returns a tree learned via greedy optimization ([Description](https://scikit-learn.org/stable/modules/tree.html#tree), [Paper](https://www.taylorfrancis.com/books/mono/10.1201/9781315139470/classification-regression-trees-leo-breiman-jerome-friedman-richard-olshen-charles-stone))
-2. Hierarchical Shrinkage tree - returns regularized version of CART decision tree ([Description](https://csinva.io/imodels/shrinkage.html), [Paper](https://arxiv.org/abs/2202.00858))
-3. Fast interpretable greedy-tree sum - returns a *sum* of trees, which are greedily grown simultaneously ([Description](https://csinva.io/imodels/figs.html), [Paper](https://arxiv.org/abs/2202.00858))
+1. Fast interpretable greedy-tree sum - returns a *sum* of trees, which are greedily grown simultaneously ([Description](https://csinva.io/imodels/figs.html), [Paper](https://arxiv.org/abs/2202.00858))
-4. RuleFit - returns a set of weighted rules, which are learned by a sparse linear model on rules extracted from decision trees ([Description](https://christophm.github.io/interpretable-ml-book/rulefit.html), [Paper](https://arxiv.org/abs/0811.1679))
+2. RuleFit - returns a set of weighted rules, which are learned by a sparse linear model on rules extracted from decision trees ([Description](https://christophm.github.io/interpretable-ml-book/rulefit.html), [Paper](https://arxiv.org/abs/0811.1679))
-5. Boosted rule set - returns a set of rules, which are learned sequentially via AdaBoost ([Description](https://scikit-learn.org/stable/modules/ensemble.html#adaboost), [Paper](https://www.sciencedirect.com/science/article/pii/S002200009791504X))

 In addition to the usual functions in `TabularPredictor`, this predictor fitted with interpretable models has some additional functionality.
 For example, we can now inspect the complexity of the fitted models (i.e. how many rules they contain).